Taggle: Combining Overview and Details in Tabular Data Visualizations: Related Work

 \subsection{Aggregation Methods}

-Orthogonal to the design space discussed above are aggregation methods for the items within a table: representing the underlying distribution or statistical measures of a set of items is an important approach to increasing the scalability of visualization techniques.
+Orthogonal to the design space discussed above are aggregation methods for tabular data: representing the underlying distribution or statistical measures of a set of items is an important approach to increasing the scalability of visualization techniques.
 Aggregation can be applied to a whole dataset or to multiple groups of items and/or attributes separately.
+Elmqvist and Fekete~\cite{elmqvist_hierarchical_2010} proposed several design guidelines for aggregation, including: \textit{Visual Summary}---aggregates should convey information about the underlying data; \textit{Discriminability}---aggregates can easily be distinguished from individual data items; and \textit{Fidelity}---measures are taken to counteract artifacts of the aggregation process that misrepresent true effects.
+The aggregation techniques in Taggle were designed with these guidelines in mind.

-Examples of overview techniques are hierarchical parallel coordinates~\cite{fua_hierarchical_1999}, which visualize cluster centroids rather than individual items, and VisBricks~\cite{lex_visbricks:_2011}, which can visualize clusters using various techniques, including aggregation methods.
-An example that predominantly uses aggregations is Keshif~\cite{yalcin_keshif:_2017}, where a table of items is supplemented with multiple views showing distributions for interaction-driven exploration.
-To our knowledge, there is currently no interactive general tabular visualization technique that allows aggregation.
+Examples of \textbf{overview techniques} using aggregation are hierarchical parallel coordinates~\cite{fua_hierarchical_1999}, which visualize cluster centroids rather than individual items, and VisBricks~\cite{lex_visbricks:_2011}, which can visualize clusters using various techniques, including statistical summaries such as histograms.
+An example \textbf{MCV technique} that predominantly uses aggregations is Keshif~\cite{yalcin_keshif:_2018}.
+In Keshif, a table of items is supplemented with multiple views showing distributions for interaction-driven exploration.

+To our knowledge, there is currently no interactive \textbf{general tabular visualization technique} that allows aggregation.
 When working with large tabular data, not all data can be shown in detail, as the number of rows quickly exceeds the available display space.
 There are two potential remedies: scrolling and aggregation.
-While scrolling is common when working with tables, it does not preserve the context of off-screen data items.
+Although scrolling is common when working with tables, it does not preserve the context of off-screen data items.
 Aggregation, in contrast, can be leveraged to preserve both details about a set of items in focus and context about the rest.

-Elmqvist and Fekete~\cite{elmqvist_hierarchical_2010} proposed several design guidelines for aggregation, including: \textit{Visual Summary}---aggregates should convey information about the underlying data; \textit{Discriminability}---aggregates can easily be distinguished from individual data items; and \textit{Fidelity}---measures are taken to counteract artifacts of the aggregation process that misrepresent true effects.
-The aggregation techniques in Taggle were designed with these guidelines in mind.